plotly/dash-vtk/demos/synthetic-volume-rendering/README.md

 ## Goal

-This example aims to show how to use the <Algoritm> element to instanciate and control a vtk source.
+This example aims to show how do volume rendering of a synthetic image data by only providing the grid information and values.